-There are various fees and services paid for at a home closing, both by the homebuyer and the seller.
-Here are the average closing costs in Minnesota and Wisconsin:
+Various fees and services need to be paid for at a home closing, both by the homebuyer and the seller.
+These are the average closing costs in Minnesota and Wisconsin:

 - Seller-related closing costs, which typically include the buyer and seller agent’s commissions, usually range from 6 to 10% of the price of the home sale.

-Every home sale is different, as varying service providers are paid out and negotiations and agreements are finalized.
+Keep in mind, every home sale is unique with varying service providers, negotiations and agreements.
 So, while closing payments have a typical range for both buyers and sellers, closing costs on a home could vary by several thousand dollars depending on the price and terms of the real estate transaction.

-As you consider buying or selling a home, you may be curious about how much money you’ll be expected to bring to the closing table.
+You may be curious about how much money you’ll be expected to bring to the closing table when considering a home sale or purchase.
 Maybe you’re wondering — how much are closing costs?
 And what do closing costs consist of, anyway?

-Here are some insights you can use to better understand typical closing costs and instructions on how to calculate your estimated closing costs as a buyer or a seller.
+Here are some commonly asked questions and explanations to help you better understand typical closing costs, along with instructions on how to calculate your estimated closing costs as a buyer or a seller.

 - What are closing costs?